ponoor/python-step-series/CONTRIBUTING.rst

 ==================

 ``python-step-series`` is open to any and all contributions.
-This is an open-source project, and as such, any ideas for bugfixes, features and changes should be proposed no matter how consequential to the library it may be.
+This is an open-source project, so any ideas for bugfixes, features and changes can be proposed and worked on.
 We try to strive for a balance between reliability, ease-of-use and efficiency.
-If you are not confident in your ability to implement your idea please instead open an issue and describe it in as much detail as possible.
+If you are not confident in your ability to implement your or another's idea(s) please instead open an issue and describe them in as much detail as possible.

 Submit an issue
 ---------------